Integrated digital and PR strategy helps business solutions review platform secure $45 million in funding and grow by 2,000 percent.

 It all goes back to providing post-sales content that answers your customers’ needs and illuminates how you are solving their problems.
 Ensono, for example, uses surveys to determine the types of content customers want to receive and how businesses can continue to provide additional value.

-From developing customer case studies to posting how-to guides, here are several ways marketers can leverage content to keep customers coming back for more:
+From developing customer case studies to posting how-to guides, here are a few ways marketers can leverage content to keep customers coming back for more:

 In the absence of post-sales marketing, organizations risk losing market share.
 But excessive content and intrusive interactions can also turn off your existing customer base.
 Remember, you want to deliver value at every touchpoint — don’t produce content just for the sake of producing it.
 Only when businesses demonstrate they have their customers’ best interests in mind through post-sales content marketing will companies enjoy the fruits of their lead-generating labor.